nfdi4health/ds_workshop-2023/README.md

 ## You will need:
 - An up to date version of R and RStudio installed on your local machine
 - The rights to install packages on your R session

+## The DataSHIELD approach: aggregate and assign functions
+**Assign functions** do not return an output to the client, with the exception of error or status messages.
+Assign functions create new objects and store them server-side either because the objects are potentially disclosive, or because they consist of the individual-level data which, in DataSHIELD, is never seen by the analyst.
+These new objects can include:
+- new transformed variables (e.g. mean centred or log transformed variables)
+- a new variable of a modified class (e.g. a variable of class numeric may be converted into a factor which R can then model as having discrete categorical levels)
+- a subset object (e.g. a dataframe including gender as a variable may be split into males and females).

+Assign functions return no output to the client except to indicate an error or useful messages about the object store on server-side.

+**Aggregate functions** analyse the data server-side and return an output in the form of aggregate data (summary statistics that are not disclosive) to the client.
+The help page for each function tells us what is returned and when not to expect an output on client-side.